Invariance of Immersed Floer cohomology under Maslov flows: Abstract

 \section{Abstract}

-We show that immersed Lagrangian Floer cohomology in compact rational symplectic manifolds is invariant under coupled mean curvature/K\"ahler-Ricci flow in the sense of Smoczyk \cite{smoczyk} as a pair of self-intersection points is born or dies at a self-tangency, using results of Ekholm-Etnyre-Sullivan \cite{ees}.
+We show that immersed Lagrangian Floer cohomology in compact rational symplectic manifolds is invariant under Maslov flow; this includes coupled mean curvature/K\"ahler-Ricci flow in the sense of Smoczyk \cite{smoczyk}.
+In particular, we show invariance when a pair of self-intersection points is born or dies at a self-tangency, using results of Ekholm-Etnyre-Sullivan \cite{ees}.
 Using this we prove a lower bound on the time for which the immersed Floer theory is invariant under the flow, if it exists.
 This proves part of a conjecture of Joyce \cite{joyce:conjectures}.
+An erratum written jointly with Hadi Azizi treates a missing case in the proof of a Lemma treating triple intersections, which are unavoidable in two dimensions.